Home » Paris » Musée de l'Orangerie Tickets

 With its beautiful setting and incredible art, Musée de l’Orangerie is a must-visit destination for any art lover visiting Paris.

-Tickets for Musée de l’Orangerie can be purchased either at the attraction or online in advance.
+Tickets for Musée de l’Orangerie can be purchased online or at the attraction.

 How do online tickets work

-To book your visit to Musée de l’Orangerie, head to the booking page and choose your desired date and time and the number of tickets.
+To book your visit to Musée de l’Orangerie, head to the booking page and choose your desired date, language and time and the number of tickets.

 Once you’ve made your purchase, your tickets will be sent to your email.

-On the day of your visit, simply present your ticket at the gate and walk in.
+On the day of your visit, simply present the e-ticket on your smartphone at the gate and walk in.

 General admission tickets for Musée de l’Orangerie can be purchased for €14.

-Adult tickets for a semi-private guided tour can be bought for €122 for all visitors aged above 18.
+For a semi-private guided tour of Musée de l’Orangerie, adult tickets are priced at €122 for all visitors aged above 18.

 Youth tickets for visitors aged between 10 and 17 can be bought in combination with an adult ticket for €111.

-For children up to seven years of age, tickets cost €90.
+For children up to nine years of age, tickets cost €90.

 For visitors under 18, tickets for the private guided tour cost €111 but need to be purchased in combination with an adult ticket.